 Choosing the Best Mortgage Note Company

-If you decide to work with a note broker, versus a direct note buyer, the first thing you should do is verify that the note broker is licensed and legitimate.
-Although some states do not require a special license, many states do require these businesses to obtain certified real estate broker licenses.
+If you decide to work with a note broker versus a direct note buyer, the first thing you should do is verify that the note broker is licensed and legitimate.
+While some states don’t require a special license, many states do require these businesses to obtain certified real estate broker licenses.

-Aside from verifying a note buyer’s legitimacy through the Bureau of Real Estate, there are other signs of a good buyer to consider.
+Aside from verifying a note broker’s legitimacy through the Bureau of Real Estate, there are other signs of a trustworthy buyer to consider.

 - Trustworthiness

 - A trustworthy mortgage note buying company will provide you with a quote without asking you to sign something beforehand.
-If a company asks you to sign something beforehand, it should act as a red flag that they may not be trustworthy.
+If a company asks you to sign something beforehand, it should be seen as a red flag that they may not be trustworthy.

 - Experience